dotnet/EntityFramework.Docs/entity-framework/core/modeling/keys.md

 You can also configure multiple properties to be the key of an entity - this is known as a composite key.
 Composite keys can only be configured using the Fluent API; conventions will never set up a composite key, and you can not use Data Annotations to configure one.

 [!code-csharp[Main](../../../samples/core/Modeling/FluentAPI/KeyComposite.cs?name=KeyComposite&highlight=4)]

+## Value generation

+For non-composite numeric and Guid primary keys, EF Core sets up value generation for you by convention.
+For example, a numeric primary key in SQL Server is automatically set up to be an IDENTITY column.
+For more information, see [the documentation on value generation](xref:core/modeling/generated-properties).

 ## Primary key name